hukkin/mdformat/docs/users/style.md

 Mdformat CLI includes a safety check that will error and refuse to apply changes to a file if Markdown AST is not equal before and after formatting.

+Mdformat reads and writes all files with Utf-8 encoding.

 ## Headings

 For consistency, only ATX headings are used.